• Skip to Content

 • An applicant must possess a grade point average (GPA) of 3.0 or above (on a 4.0 scale).

-• The graduate record examination is required for the major in plant and soil sciences but not for the major in animal, food, and nutrition sciences.
+• The graduate record examination is not required for the major in animal, food, and nutrition sciences.

 • International students must meet WVU's minimum score requirement for English language proficiency.